top of page

 That decision helped set the course of the farm for many years to come.

-In the late 1970s, with the retirement of E.T., Sam & Eubert changed the farm to Correll Brothers Farm and continued to work together growing field corn, soybeans, tomatoes and dairy cattle.
+In the late 1970s, with the retirement of E.T., Sam & Eubert changed the farm to Correll Brothers Farm and continued to work together growing field corn, soybeans, tomatoes, and dairy cattle.

 The family were partners in Rowan Milk Transport and produced several crops of tomatoes each year.

 Farming is a business that must evolve and change in order to remain sustainable.
 One of these major changes happened in 2001 when Sam and Eubert sold a tract of land.
 The 100 acres of land was not connected to the farm originally purchased by Martha, and they wanted a clear path forward for the home farm to remain in the family as a working farm.
-The sell of this land changed the farm from Correll Brothers Farm to Correll Farms, LLC. and created a partnership between David and his parents.
+The sale of this land changed the farm from Correll Brothers Farm to Correll Farms, LLC, and created a partnership between David and his parents.
 Eubert semi-retired but has remained an integral part of the operation.
 As the US dairy economy continued to decline, in 2005, a decision was made to sell the dairy herd.
 This was not an easy decision for David, as most of his life had revolved around studying and working with dairy cattle.
-However, as a father and husband, he knew he
+However, as a father and husband, he knew he had to make decisions just as his great-grandfather had to ensure that the farm could sustain and remain in business.

 In 2015, David was honored as one of the